 Can I grow bamboo in a very cold climate?

-Yes, you can!
-Most all of the bamboos I sell are cold hardy down to about zero and several are hardy to well below zero.
+Many bamboos are cold hardy down to about zero and several are hardy to well below zero.
 You can find pictures and descriptions of the more cold hardy species here.
 This means they will stay green and leafy down to those temperatures.
 Once the grove is well established it can survive even colder temperatures.
 It may suffer top kill but the roots can survive and send up new canes in the spring.
 Planting in a protected area and mulching heavily will help.